PaddlePaddle/Paddle/doc/design/refactor/multi_device.md

 ## Abstract

-This Design Doc propose an approach to make the user-defined Op graph running on multi threads, we will use an auto transpiler to convert the user-defined Op graph to a multi-thread Op graph, and run `ParallelDo` Op to run the multi-thread graph with multi-threads.
+This Design Doc propose an approach to make the user-defined Op graph running with multi threads, we will use an auto transpiler to convert the user-defined Op graph to a multi-thread Op graph, and run `ParallelDo` Op to run the multi-thread graph.

 ## Graph Converter
 <img src="src/multi-threads/single-thread@3x.png" width="300">